-SPT 700 Seminar and Principles of Sport Administration (3 credits)
+SPT 700 Seminar in Sport Management (3 credits)

 This course covers the development of sport administration principles through analysis of specific issues and problems.
 A seminar format is used to integrate material from previous courses and allow students to focus on their areas of interest.
-Prerequisites: SPT 500, SPT 510 and SPT 600.
+Prerequisites: SPT 510 and SPT 600, SPT 608.